 We offer treatment for minor injuries and illnesses and acute care.
 We also offer digital X-ray at all of our locations.

 We do not provide full occupational medicine services at this time.
-However, we do offer a menu of occupational health services such as DOT physicals and drug screens.
 For a full list of services and commonly treated conditions, see What We Treat.

 Sometimes medical problems require additional services, treatments or monitoring not offered in Breeze Urgent Care centers, in which case, we may need to refer you to a local emergency room.